mprokopov/web-screenshot/README.md

 You can test out the service in simple browser by calling for example `http://localhost:2341/?url=http://google.com` when running on localhost.
 As you see it you just give the URL to render as a parameter 'url' (for production use make sure url parameter value is URLencoded).
 This will return a rendered image of the given URL.

-You can also set the size of the rendered image is 1024 × 768.
+The size of the rendered image is 1024 × 768.
 You can use the parameter `scale` to make a bigger (e.g. 1.5) or a smaller image (e.g. 0.5).

 You can also get the rendered image data back as a BASE64 encoded string.
 For this option add the pameter value `base64=true` to the url.
 For example `http://localhost:2341/?base64=true&url=http://google.com`.
 The returned image is a PNG.
 So if you want to use the BASE64 string as inline img src data in a HTML page add a `data:image/png;base64,` in front of the service result.